Antioxidant

 arteries and a heart attack.
 All these changes lead to disease and premature

-of certain illnesses and maintain brain health.
-There is, as of now, no proof
+aging.
+There is, as of now, no definitive proof

 that ingesting antioxidants prolongs life span in humans, but enough evidence